mnxenakis/NaVCh_Scaling/README.md

 # Single Voltage-gated Sodium Channel Protein Molecule Mutational Robustness Analysis

+We focus on human NaVCh molecules because mutations in these channels are linked to various diseases, known as channelopathies.
+Specifically, we are interested in mutations related to pain disorders that affect the human NaV1.7 channel.
+To exeplify, we use here the 7w9k PDB code corresponding to a human NaV1.7 protein molecule captured at a potentially inactivated state (https://www.wwpdb.org/pdb?id=pdb_00003rvy)6												7

+Our fundamental assumption is that the scaling properties of the atomic environment along the principal pore axis encode information about the robustness of a structural location (i.e., residue geometric center) to mutation-induced perturbations.
+Similar to how the behavior of a self-organized critical system is determined by its critical scaling exponents.

-Now we are prepared to execute the `main_mutRobust.py` function locally, i.e., within the `7w9k` directory.
+We execute the `main_mutRobust.py` function locally, i.e., within the `7w9k` directory.
 Note that

 	"""
-	This is your main function for Scaling Analysis.
+	This is your main function for Mutational Robustness Analysis.

  	It essentially orchestrates and executes all necessary tasks locally.
 	It assumes you are working within the <PDB_code> directory and utilizes imported methods to process the data.